-Textiles, Wearables, Fashion Design
+Textiles, Wearables, Wall work, Fashion Design

 Hand woven tapestry is an ancient medium which Michelle Driver uses to produce contemporary artworks.
 She combines the old and the new, creating portraits inspired by themes such as musical subcultures through to x-rays.
 Her main inspiration is the medium of woven tapestry itself, requiring her to think outside the square and to come up with creative solutions.